rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

 ---

 Now that we have reviewed several approaches of shared utilities.
-In my experience, shared utilities are the best way to be implemented as a Vue's prototype.
+In my experience, shared utilities are best to be implemented as a Vue's prototype.
 By using Vue's prototype, we can reduce duplication while still giving us a limitation to access the component's context.